paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 In subsec. (a)(5), “sections 3101(a) and (c), 3104, 3106, 3301(b)(2), and 6101 of title 41” substituted for “section 3709 of the Revised Statutes of the United States ([41 U.S.C.
 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section5&num=0&edition=prelim)) and section 302 of the Federal Property and Administrative Services Act of 1949 ([41 U.S.C.
 252](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section252&num=0&edition=prelim))” on authority of Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.

 #### Amendments
+2025—Subsec. (b)(3).
+Pub.
+L. 119–60 inserted “and reutilize” after “to acquire or retain proficiency in”.

 2016—Subsec. (a)(4)(B).
 Pub.
 L. 114–323 substituted “education and training specialists, including language instructors and linguists, and other specialists who perform work directly relating to the design, delivery, oversight, or coordination of training delivered by the institution” for “language instructors, linguists, and other academic and training specialists”.

 1998—Subsec. (d).
 Pub.
 L. 105–277 added subsec. (d).